 Best time to travel

 Although gorilla tracking can successfully be conducted at any time of the year in Uganda, there are best months to do so especially if you are interested in a more adventurous experience.
-The most preferred periods by tourists are June to September and December to January.
+The most preferred periods by the tourists are from June to September and December to January.

 During this time also termed as “the peak season”, the traffic to various parks increases and there is increased competition when it comes to obtaining the gorilla permits.
 Other months are called “low seasons” and during this time, the cost of gorilla permits is reduced.
 At Bwindi Impenetrable National Park, gorilla tracking is carried out at any time of the year irrespective of whether it’s a low or peak season.
 Therefore, it’s up to the tourist himself to decide what is best for him or her.